Paula Abdul: Health

-Abdul has said that she was injured in a plane crash in Iowa in or around 1992 during her Under My Spell Tour, necessitating fifteen cervical spinal surgeries.
+Abdul has claimed that she was seriously injured in a plane crash in Iowa in 1992 during her Under My Spell Tour, necessitating fifteen cervical spinal surgeries.
 The accuracy of her claim has been questioned by some publications, such as Jezebel, in part because the National Transportation Safety Board, which is tasked with investigating all aviation accidents in the United States, has no record of an accident matching Abdul's description.
 In response to skepticism, she said in 2020, "There are seven other people that were on the plane, who were in that plane accident with me.
 So, I really don't care what people have to say.
 I don't."
 No one else who may have been aboard the flight has publicly corroborated Abdul's account, though she claims she had them sign non-disclosure agreements.

 In 1994, Abdul sought treatment for bulimia nervosa, which she revealed years later had first developed during her teens and only intensified after she became a pop star.
 She said: "I learned at a very early age I didn't fit in physically.
 I learned through years of rejections from auditions.
 I would ask myself, 'Why can't I be tall and skinny like the other dancers?'
 I felt nervous and out of control, and all I could think about was food.
 Food numbed the fear and anxiety.
 I'd eat and then run to the bathroom."

 In 2005, Abdul said she had been diagnosed in November 2004 with a neurological disorder causing chronic pain, reflex sympathetic dystrophy (RSD), following a "cheerleading accident" at age 17.
 She discussed the diagnosis in response to allegations of drug use.

 In April 2006, Abdul filed a report at a Hollywood police station stating she had been a victim of battery at a private party at about 1 am on April 2, according to LAPD spokesman Lt.
 Paul Vernon.
 "According to Abdul, the man at the party argued with her, grabbed her by the arm and threw her against a wall," Vernon said.
 "She said she had sustained a concussion and spinal injuries."